We are open for extended overnight care on most days. Please see our detailed hours below:

 Veterinary Assistant

-Pablo N. brings over four years of experience working with dogs and cats, driven by a deep passion for animal care that began with a personal story.
+Pablo brings over four years of experience working with dogs and cats, driven by a deep passion for animal care that began with a personal story.
 As a child, Pablo formed a lifelong bond with a stray cat his sister named Esponja.
 She was his best friend for 17 years, and her illness and passing inspired him to dedicate his life to helping animals live long, healthy lives with the families who love them.

 He earned his veterinary degree from the Universidad de Guadalajara and has received specialized training in feline-friendly handling, emergency care, and urgent care medicine.
 His professional interests include emergency medicine, surgery, and feline medicine—a field especially close to his heart.